-Six-dimensional molecular dynamics calculations based on an analytical interpolation of total energies had shown that dynamical effects as well as a proper statistical sampling can be crucial and differences from a static theory can be significant (see [25, 26] and references therein).
+Six-dimensional molecular dynamics calculations based on an analytical interpolation of total energies had shown that dynamical effects as well as a proper statistical sampling can be crucial and differences from a static theory can be significant (see Refs.
+33 and 34 and references therein).
 Such studies have advanced the understanding of the dissociation dynamics and caused the modification of established concepts.
-Some phenomena, like the so-called steering effect [10], can only be modeled in a theoretical simulation including a sufficiently large number of degrees of freedom.
-Thus, high-dimensional dynamical studies lead to progress not only in the quantitative, but also in the qualitative understanding of processes on surfaces.
+Some phenomena, like the so-called steering effect,10 can only be modeled in a theoretical simulation including a sufficiently large number of degrees of freedom.
+Thus, highdimensional dynamical studies lead to progress not only in the quantitative, but also in the qualitative understanding of processes on surfaces.

-As an alternative to the hitherto proposed fitting schemes we will introduce an interpolation method based on neural networks (NNs) [27-29].
-A brief account of this approach has been given elsewhere [30].
-Some ideas along these lines had been used earlier by Doren et al. [31].
-NNs can in principle approximate any continuous function to arbitrary accuracy [32, 33].
-They do not require any assumptions about the functional form of the underlying problem.
-Once the NN representation of the PES has been determined, the evaluation of the potential-energy is cheap and the derivatives, the forces, are obtainable.
+As an alternative to the hitherto proposed fitting schemes we will introduce an interpolation method based on neural networks (NNs).^{35-37} A brief account of this approach has been given elsewhere.38 Some ideas along these lines had been used earlier by Doren et al.39 and also recently by Agrawal et al.40 NNs can in principle approximate any continuous function to arbitrary accuracy.^{41,42} They do not require any assumptions about the functional form of the underlying problem.
+Once the NN representation of the PES has been determined, the evaluation of the potential energy is cheap and the derivatives, the forces, are obtainable.
 Therefore, provided that the number of parameters and required data for a good fit scale favorably with dimension, NNs will be suitable for molecular dynamics applications.

-In order to learn more about the advantages, difficulties, and limitations of a NN representation of a highdimensional PES it is important to analyze realistic test problems.
+In order to learn more about the advantages, difficulties, and limitations of a NN representation of a high-dimensional PES it is important to analyze realistic test problems.
 Analytical PESs provide ideal test cases for various reasons.
 They are fast to evaluate and therefore allow us to study the influence of the data sampling on the quality of the NN fit in great detail.
-Furthermore, they have been successfully used for the ab initio description of the hydrogen dissociation on metal surfaces using a six-dimensional PES [10, 22, 24, 34-41].
-Moreover, as an additional check of the accuracy of the obtained NN model we are able to compare the NN-MD results to calculations performed on the analytical PES.
-We have chosen analytical PESs for the clean [10] as well as the sulfur covered [42] Pd(100) surface as test problems.
+Furthermore, they have been successfully used for the ab initio description of the hydrogen dissociation on metal surfaces using a six-dimensional PES.^{10,22,24,43-50} Moreover, as an additional check of the accuracy of the obtained NN model we are able to compare the NN-MD results to calculations performed on the analytical PES.
+We have chosen analytical PESs for the clean10 as well as the sulfur covered51 Pd(100) surface as test problems.